-- Protect My Car has flexible payment terms, with monthly payment plans that last between 36 and 48 months, allowing you to finance your coverage over many years.
+- Protect My Car has flexible payment terms, with monthly payment plans that last between 36 and 48 months and allow you to finance your coverage over many years.

 For more information on this extended car warranty provider, check out our Protect My Car review.

-CarShield brokers plans from multiple providers, like American Auto Shield, and operates as the middleman between the customer and a warranty company.
+CarShield brokers plans from multiple providers, including American Auto Shield, and operates as the liaison between the customer and a warranty company.
 It has several levels of coverage for new and used cars, but we especially like its protection for specialty vehicles and high-tech systems and components.

 Is CarShield Expensive?

 In the quotes we received, CarShield plans ranged from $89 to $129 per month.
-These prices are very affordable compared to many other providers on the market.
+These prices are affordable compared to many other providers.